 The money saving travel tips you need to know

-From booking flights and accommodation to dining out every day, holidays can put a serious dent on your wallet.
-Luckily, there’s ways to enjoy your vacation and keep your budget intact.
+From booking flights and accommodation to dining out every day, holidays can put a serious dent in your wallet.
+Luckily, there’s ways to enjoy your holiday and keep your budget intact.
 Why pay more than you need to?
 Let’s look at how you can cut your travel costs this summer…

 Travel off peak

 Booking travel in low season is a prime way to save some cash.
 Jetting off just as the school summer holidays begin will not only be more expensive, most popular regions will be pretty crowded too.
 If you can, it’s worth travelling between November and March to avail of cheaper deals and quiet resorts.

 Find the cheapest times

 Flight prices vary significantly depending on month, day and time.
 Simple things like opting to fly midweek, (i.e. from Tuesday to Tuesday) can work out considerably cheaper than weekend travel.
 Luckily, there’s some handy tools to help you identify the cheapest travel times.
 Skyscanner’s search tool uses a simply graph to highlight the most affordable days to fly.
 Smart booking app, Hopper not only tells you the cost of flights but also when to book to avail of the biggest savings.
 When searching for a flight, Hopper lets you know whether to buy or wait.
 When waiting is recommended, they’ll notify you when the price drops!